![[BOTTOM]](to-bottm.gif)

 Chatter and shall be published at such intervals as may be determined by the

 Board.
-In addition to Choban Chatter, the Board may cause to be published,
+In addition to Choban Chatter, from time to time, the Board may

-their opinion would promote the objectives of this Club.
+in their opinion would promote the objectives of this Club.

 ARTICLE XI